wrightben/math/Poker/README.md

 <br />

 ## Auto Play and Analysis
+I've been aware of poker tools that calculate odds of various scenarios for almost 30 years.
+Still, computers are faster and I know how to program now, so getting answers to questions about poker scenarios is still fun.
+And the programming part is good practice for entry-level statistics and chained processes—a precursor for things like machine learning.

-Another fun variation of the game is to play with all of the cards face up.
-See how many times the winning hole cards can be predicted.
+Once you've created all of the scenarios you can think of, try playing with all of the cards face up.
+See how many times you can predict which hole cards will win any particular hand.